 If you have onion masala in your fridge or freezer, then you can make the most delicious meal in just a few minutes.
-I’m talking: eggs simmered in a a flavorful tomato sauce spiked with delicious Indian flavor.
+I’m talking: eggs simmered in a flavorful Indian spiced tomato sauce.

 If you’ve never heard of shakshuka, it’s a popular Middle Eastern dish where eggs are poached in a delicious tomato sauce.
 In my Indian version, I simmer the eggs in my tasty Indian onion masala sauce.

 This dish tastes like it takes ages to make, but really, it takes minutes thanks to our handy pre-made onion masala.
-If you don’t know about the magic sauce that is onion masala then check out my series: Onion Masala LOVE where I share recipes that call for exact amounts of onion masala.
-I’ll be sharing recipes all throughout the month of February! 💘
+If you don’t know about the magic sauce that is onion masala then check out my onion masala series where I share recipes that call for exact amounts of this masala.

 Indian shakshuka is the perfect meal for any time of day: breakfast, lunch or dinner.
 In fact, I make onion masala sauce JUST for this dish because everyone in my family loves it.
 It’s my go-to recipe when I have zero time to cook.
 It tastes kind of like an Indian egg curry but minus ALL the work and takes a fraction of the time.